From the Holy Grail to the Holy City

 In the 20th century, the loss of Peter's relics had no longer the force of a major earthquake, especially if some brilliant minds are put to work for debriefing and damage control.
 They could easily diffuse the matter to a minor aftershock!
 The Vatican had become a rich and powerful city state, and its "community" obedient and faithful: A good Catholic seeks salvation in the word of God, the pope is mediator and without fault, and the exact number of bones in or near the tomb is no longer relevant.
 It's the tomb itself, empty or not, that matters now!

 On the other hand, if we were to excavate our cave in the Pyrenees and retrieve Peter's skull and crossbones, the news would hit the Vatican like a bombshell and the celebrations last for decades.
 A good idea to pursue that trail a bit longer!
 How did the Vatican achieve this diplomatic U-turn?
-Here's an example: Lured by the advertised "recreation of St Peter's tomb" in 2003, this writer checked out "Saint Peter and the Vatican, The Legacy of the Popes" in San Diego, California.
-Surprisingly, the "recreation" revealed nothing about Peter's remains and created the illusion that nothing has changed, without any mention of a missing skull or empty tomb.
-A large, illustrated book of 521 pages of the exhibit in splendid colors was for sale – including nice photos of the cap and cape of Pope Pius XII – but only the last sentence on p.
+Here's an example: Lured by the advertised "recreation of St Peter's tomb" in 2003, this writer visited "Saint Peter and the Vatican, The Legacy of the Popes" in San Diego, California.
+Surprisingly, the "recreation" revealed nothing about Peter's remains and created the illusion that nothing has changed, without mentioning the missing skull or empty tomb.
+A large, illustrated book with 521 pages of the exhibit in splendid colors was for sale – including photos of the cap and cape of Pope Pius XII – but only the last sentence on p.
 187 makes an obscure reference to the relics:

 "Within the graffiti wall was a cavity where, according to Margherita Guarducci, the relics of Peter were kept after they had been removed from the grave below."